PredictiveEcology/lazyR/README.md

 The basic work flow is:

-1. decide on a folder for the database, and set it using `setLazyDir()`
+1. decide on a folder for the database, and set it using `lazyDir()`

 2. save objects to a lazyR database using `lazySave(obj)`